 We are funded in part by Government, but generate the majority of our own funding to enable the work we do.
 To help achieve this, we are supported by the IWM Trading Company Limited, which oversees the commercial aspects of our operation and fundraising.

-- Tell you about how your data is used, either at the time we collect it (if we collect it directly from you) or as soon as is practical afterwards (if we collect it from a third party).
+- Tell you about how your personal data is used, either at the time we collect it (if we collect it directly from you) or as soon as is practical afterwards (for example, if we collect it from a third party).

 - Respect your rights over your personal data.